Journey through Italy: Milan to the Amalfi Coast

 Included meal: Breakfast (excluding early morning departures)

-Transfer to the Naples airport for your flight home or continue on to explore Sicily’s Taormina region.
+Transfer to the Naples airport for your flight home or enjoy a few days in the Sicilian sun on our extension to the Taormina region.

 Day 18: Flight to Catania